exoplatform/exo-documentation/docs/GettingStarted.rst

 When you confirm the unarchiving of an item, it becomes accessible again to other users.

 .. note:: When you archive a pinned article it gets automatically unpinned.
 However, if you unarchive the same article afterwards, it won't be re-pinned automatically.
-		  If you unarchive the same article, it won't be pinned automatically to the pinned News block.

 .. _Formatting-toolbar: